 For many Canadians, depression is an everyday battle.
 It’s a regular part of their lives and learning to live with it and find the right support can often be challenging.
 There are, however, many tools and resources people can use to step forward as someone with depression or as a loved one of someone who is struggling.

 Teen depression is sadly common in our culture but recognizing the signs can be tricky for parents.
-These articles will help you, as a mom, dad, grandparent or loved one, unpack what the teen in your life may be facing and how you can help them live well.
+These articles will help you, as a mom, dad, grandparent or loved one, unpack what the teen, or even child, in your life may be facing and how you can help them live well.

 Postpartum depression is a common experience for a lot of new moms.
 Feelings of sadness, shame, guilt and fear all compound to make life with a new baby incredibly challenging.
 Even fathers are not immune to this mental health challenge as a new parent.
 These articles will help answer a few questions you have and provide you with practical advice to move ahead.